DofE Sections During Covid-19

 and a section for those of you that are starting now)

 If you started your DofE before Covid and completed the volunteering, skill and physical recreation sections, but not the expedition, then you can now get a DofE certificate for completing these three sections.
-Just contact your leader, or Neil Hapgood, and let them know the following:
+Just contact your leader to request a certificate.

-If you are starting your DofE now then next on this page we will look at each section individually and think about what activities you can do for each section, remember you will need to keep evidence such as photos or written reports for each section to prove what you have been doing.
+If you are completing sections from home, remember you will need to keep evidence such as photos or written reports for each section to prove what you have been doing.

 Also have a think about if there is anything you can do locally, for example walking the dog for a neighbour who is shielding so can't leave the house.

 If you are not able to find something to do in the community then there are things you can do from home:

 1 - Are you able to build a website or manage the social media feed for a club you are involved in?

 2 - Do you have a younger brother or sister who you could help with their school work, if you do this for an hour a week it can count as your volunteering.

 3 - Is there anyone in your house who you could teach a new skill, for example you could give your parents lessons in IT or how to play and instrument which you can play?

 4 - You could organise an event each week in the house such as a games night, or you could give a presentation on a new topic you have learned about?